vansteensellab/PARM/README.md

 PARM (Promoter Activity Regulatory Model) is a deep learning model that predicts the promoter activity from the DNA sequence itself.
 As a convolution neural network trained on MPRA data, **PARM** is very lightweight and produces predictions in a cell-type-specific manner.

-With the `PARM predict` tool, you can get predictions for any sequence that you want for K562, HepG2, MCF7, LNCaP, or HCT116 cells.
+With the `PARM predict` tool, you can get predictions for any sequence that you want for AGS, HAP1, HCT116, HEK116, HepG2, K562, LNCaP, MCF7, and U2OS cells.

 With `PARM mutagenesis`, in addition to simple promoter activity scores, **PARM** can also produce the so-called _in-silico_ mutagenesis plot.
 This is useful for predicting which TFs are regulating (activating or repressing) your sequence. (read more on [Running _in-silico_ mutagenesis](#running-in-silico-mutagenesis)).